 How to apply

-On-line applications are made directly to the University and assessed by the Sydney Nursing School.
-On-time applications for the March Semester close on 31 January.
-On-time applications for the July Semester close on 30 June.
+Applications are made directly to the University and assessed by the Sydney Nursing School.
 Please note that late applications may be accepted.

-(1) copy of current authority to practise as a registered nurse from an Australian state or territory;
+(3) current authority to practice as a registered nurse in Australia

-(2) curriculum vitae detailing both education and clinical experiences, job description and advanced practice experience;
+(6) curriculum vitae detailing both education and clinical experiences, job description, continuing education and advanced practice experience;

-(6) letter of support from your Director of Nursing stating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree.
+(9) letter of support from your Director of Nursing stating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree.
 There are two letter templates available, one for use for NSW Health institutions and the other for non-NSW Health institutions.

 any other relevant documentation that you feel may support your application.